RvN-R/milestone-re-tie-dye/TESTING.md

 * Viewed the website on various devices including iPhone 11, iPad Pro, Microsoft Surface and iMac Pro.
 As a result of further testing it was found that the site was off center when viewed on extremely large screen sizes.
 To get past this issue I set the body's max width to 2000px and the left and right margin to 0.
 This centered the website on larger screen sizes.

+* Completed the manual testing steps mentioned above on various browsers, including Safari and Firefox with no issues flagged.

 * Sent link of website to family and friends for them to check over the site.
 It was also reported the background image of the header takes a while to load.

 ## Known Bugs